Nerdola12-Dev/home/README.md

 person: Nerdola12(Dev WebSite)

+bug:

-1. Failed to download "Sexmod"
+Failed to download "Sexmod"

+Final status:

-1.Final status: the download can be completed successfully.
+The download can be completed successfully.